Federal College Work-Study Program

 If you meet the job qualifications, and would like to apply for that position, contact the Supervisor listed in the "Applicant Instructions" section to set up an interview time.
 The Applicant Instructions section will also list what you may be required to submit, such as a cover letter and/or resume.

 STEP 5: YOU’VE GOT THE JOB?
 GREAT!
 FILL OUT PAPERWORK

 After you have applied, you will be contacted if you were selected for an interview.
 If you are offered the job your next step is to fill out Student Employment Paperwork before starting work.
 This paperwork can be downloaded or picked up from the Office of Student Employment.
 All forms MUST be completed by the student and signed by your supervisor.

 Bring your completed, signed forms to the Office of Student Employment, along with the proper ID's listed on the I-9, before you start working.

 Once your paperwork is completed, submitted, and approved you may start working!

 During the school year, you are able to work up to 20 hours per week.
 During school breaks and summer, you are able to work up to 35 hours per week.
-You will be eligible to work from July 1, 2019 – June 30, 2020.
 Once you have earned all the money you have been awarded, you must stop working.